mFahadYounas/FastAPI_with_Auth/README.md

     ```bash
     cd FastAPI_with_Auth
     ```
-3. Use the following command to prepare your environment for running
+3. Make a .env file with the following environment variables
     ```bash
-    uv sync
+    POSTGRES_USER=your postgres database user name here
+    POSTGRES_PWD=your postgres password here
+    POSTGRES_URL=db:5432
+    DB_NAME=any db name you would like to give your postgres db
+    REDIS_URL=redis://redis:6379/0
+    JWT_SECRET_KEY=your JWT secret key here
     ```

 ## Usage